 Table of Contents

 ToggleUrticaria (Hives) – also known as Sheetapitta in Ayurveda – is a skin disorder that causes swollen, itchy, and red welts on the skin.
-These welts vary in size and shape and often cause discomfort, irritation, and pain.
+These welts vary in size and shape, often causing discomfort, irritation, and pain.
 Common causes include allergies, stress, certain foods, medications, insect bites, and environmental factors.

-Ayurveda provides a time-tested, holistic treatment that focuses on restoring dosha balance, removing toxins, and improving overall well-being.
+Ayurveda offers a time-tested, holistic approach that focuses on restoring balance to the doshas, removing toxins, and enhancing overall well-being.

 👉 Adyant Ayurveda is a top Ayurvedic hospital offering trusted and holistic treatments for urticaria with a team of expert Ayurvedic doctors.